 Understanding how these notes are used and arranged is where the challenge of understanding standard notation music comes from.
 Moreover, being able to sight read these symbols in real time and perform them is the biggest challenge you’re likely to face.
 But that skill comes with time, patience and practice.

 And that’s that.
 It’s really that straightforward.
-These are the barest of the

 “Do I Even Need to Learn How to Read Music?”